cap-js/docs/guides/data-privacy/introduction.md

 ::: warning _❗ Data Subject and Data Object_<br>
 For each specific personal data operation on a data object (like a Sales Order) a valid data subject (like a Customer) is needed.

-The application has to clarify that this link between data object and data subject - which is typically induced by an annotation like
-`Customer @PersonalData.FieldSemantics : 'DataSubjectID';` - is never broken.
+The application has to clarify that this link between data object and data subject - which is typically induced by an annotation like `Customer @PersonalData.FieldSemantics : 'DataSubjectID'` - is never broken.
 Thus, semantically correct personal data operation logs can only be written on top of a semantical correctly built application.

 Make sure that the data subject is a valid CAP entity, otherwise the metadata-driven automatism will not work.
 :::

 #### DataSubjectRole